Nsustain/nsustain.com/README.md

 We'll reply as promptly as possible.

 Please email security@nsustain.com
-if you find any vulnerability on our website.
+if you find any vulnerability on Nsustain.
 We have [The Security Hall of Frame](./HALL_OF_FRAME.md).

 <br>